Have the freshest free hiking tips sent to you each month!

 This wide mouth insulated bottle is a great addition to my gear locker, and I hope it will be for yours as well.

-You might also be curious about another insulated bottle option: a hydration Hydroflask, which I review for you here.
+You might also be curious about other insulated bottle options from this company:

 Didn't find what you were looking for?
 Use this search box to find it quickly.